 Freed-Hardeman's commitment to excellence obligates the University to seek ways to accurately assess the development of students.
-Students who enroll as freshmen are expected to have taken the ACT Enhanced Assessment tests.
+Students who enroll as freshmen are expected to have taken either the ACT or SAT tests.
 Those who have not done this will be required to take this test on campus before registration will be permitted.
 Additional examinations or other assessment may be required by the University.